bohnman/squiggly/README.md

 - filter.pathCache.spec=maximumSize=10000
 - property.descriptorCache.spec=&lt;empty&gt;

+### Enable/Disable adding non-annotated fields to the "base" view
+- property.addNonAnnotatedFieldsToBaseView=true

-### Enable/Disable implicit inclusion of base fields
+### Enable/Disable implicit inclusion of base fields when specify a view
 - filter.implicitlyIncludeBaseFields=true

 When set to false, base fields are not included when specifying a view